 Types of Dentures

-Traditional dentures are probably what you think of when someone says the word, “dentures.”
+Traditional dentures are probably what you think of when someone says the word “dentures.”
 They’re removable arches of teeth that rely on suction to stay in the mouth.
-Oftentimes, adhesive is needed to help them stay in properly.
+Oftentimes, an adhesive is needed to help them stay in properly.
 Traditional dentures are the cheapest and quickest way to replace a full arch of missing teeth.
 Dentures have also come a long way in recent years.
 They’re less bulky, look more natural, and are more comfortable in your mouth.

 However, traditional dentures still come with their drawbacks.
 They don’t replace the tooth roots of the teeth that they’re replacing.
 This means that the jawbone will continue to deteriorate over the years you have the dentures.
 You’ll most likely have to get them relined or replaced at least once in their lifetime, leading to additional costs in the future.